Let’s face it—there has never been a better time to start learning how to grow weed outdoors (or in a greenhouse) than today.

 One thing is for sure, indoor grown weed, especially if grown in a hydroponic system, will always have a much stronger skunky smell and taste.

-Seeing how growing weed indoors requires you to set up everything so that the plant thinks it’s still outside, you won’t have to do this when growing outdoors.
+Growing weed indoors requires you to set up everything so that the plant thinks it’s still outside means that you won’t have to do this when growing outdoors, which is another bonus.

 Why grow weed in a greenhouse?